 Image Via: Ethanallen.com

-If your style is a little more tailored or contemporary you could consider just a nod to this trend like these simple linen drapes from #walcothouse where just the top of the #curtain is slightly frayed and then paired with a button embellishment for a look that remains polished.
+If your style is a little more tailored or contemporary you could consider just a nod to this trend.
+For example, these simple linen drapes from Walcot House with the top of the curtain slightly frayed and paired with a button embellishment for a look that remains polished.

 Image Via: walcothouse.com